yassinebenaid/godump/README.md

 This library is especially useful for debugging and testing when the standard fmt library falls short in displaying arbitrary data effectively.
 It can also serve as a powerful logging adapter, providing clear and readable logs for both development and production environments.

+`godump` is not here to replace the `fmt` package.
+Instead, it provides an extension to what the `fmt.Printf("%#v")` can do.

+## Why godump

+- ability to pretty print values of all types
+- coloreful output
+- unexported structs are dumped too
+- pointers are followed and recursive pointers are taken in mind
+- customizable
+- zero dependencies

 ## Get Started

 Install the library: